LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-settings.md

 ## **Data sources**

-LiveEngage data sources make it possible for you to collect valuable information from multiple sources.
+ Data sources in the Conversational Cloud make it possible for you to collect valuable information from multiple sources.
 By configuring different sources, you can track key actions and their monetary value, as well as gain deeper insights into your visitors' details.
 [Click here](data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html) to read more about data sources.

 ## **Control groups**